Tuber melanosporum: Chemistry

+Similar species

 The black truffle is morphologically very similar to the commercially less valuable Chinese truffle (Tuber indicum).
 To avoid fraud or misidentifications in commerce, a RFLP genetic test has been developed to distinguish the two species.
 Externally, they can be distinguished by their skin, which is smoother and dark red or dark brown in the Chinese truffle.
-Two other similar truffle species are the summer truffle (Tuber aestivum) and the winter truffle (Tuber brumale), whose flesh is of a lighter color.
+Two other similar truffle species are the summer truffle (Tuber aestivum) and the winter truffle (Tuber brumale), whose flesh is gray-black with white veins that remain always white, unlike those of black truffles which change color when exposed to the air.